Centrality-Based Node Feature Augmentation for Robust Network Alignment: Introduction

 \IEEEpubidadjcol

-Despite the remarkable success of NA methods \cite{chen2020cone, heimann2018regal, man2016predict, zhou2018deeplink, trung2020adaptive, du2019joint, park2023power,zhang2016final, emmert2016fifty}, their effectiveness is not guaranteed without supervision data (i.e., prior anchor link information) and/or node feature information.
+Despite the remarkable success of NA methods \cite{chen2020cone, heimann2018regal, man2016predict, zhou2018deeplink, trung2020adaptive, du2019joint, park2023power,zhang2016final, emmert2016fifty}, their effectiveness is not guaranteed without supervision data (i.e., prior anchor links) and/or node features.
 Nonetheless, such additional information may not always be available in real-world applications due to users' privacy and high-cost issues \cite{du2020cross, hsu2017unsupervised, ren2019meta}.
 For instance, cross-network anchor link labeling in social networks involves the arduous task of manually pairing user accounts across different networks and verifying user backgrounds, which can be time-consuming and labor-intensive \cite{ren2019meta}.

 Our study is motivated by the observation that the state-of-the-art performance of existing NA methods is significantly degraded when prior anchor links and/or original node features (also known as node attributes) are unavailable.
 Fig. \ref{fig1a} illustrates the alignment accuracy for the scenario where a portion of prior anchor links vary on Facebook vs. Twitter.
 As depicted in the figure, NA methods designed by leveraging prior anchor link information (e.g., PALE \cite{man2016predict}, FINAL \cite{zhang2016final}, and Grad-Align \cite{trung2020adaptive}) tend to reveal high alignment accuracies when prior anchor links are used (albeit slightly).
-However, surprisingly, when anchor link information is no longer available, all of these NA methods perform very poorly while showing accuracies much lower than 0.1 (see the red circle depicted in Fig. \ref{fig1a}).
+However, surprisingly, when anchor links are no longer available, all of these NA methods perform very poorly while showing accuracies much lower than 0.1 (see the red circle depicted in Fig. \ref{fig1a}).
 Moreover, Fig. \ref{fig1b} illustrates the alignment accuracy for the scenario with and without node features on Douban Online vs. Douban Offline.
 As visualized in the figure, NA methods making use of node features (e.g., GAlign \cite{trung2020adaptive}, FINAL \cite{zhang2016final}, and Grad-Align \cite{park2023power}) also reveal drastically degraded performance for non-attributed network settings such as the Douban dataset with the removal of node features (see the red circle depicted in Fig. \ref{fig1b}).